http_socket

 Pool exchanges fail immediately with resource_error(http_socket_connection_pool) when no pooled connection is available and the pool is already at its maximum size.

-The serve_listener/5 predicate currently supports two option families:
+The serve_listener/5 predicate supports the following option families:

 • shutdown(keep_open) leaves the listener open after the bounded serving loop.
 This is the default.